Prince1314-patel/Multi-lingual-chatbot/reference-docs/frontend_guidelines.md

 - **State Management:**
   - Use Context or Redux to store global states such as user language preference and WebSocket connection status.
   - Local component state only for transient UI state.
-- **Error Handling:** Gracefully handle network errors or API failures with user-friendly messages and retry options.
+- **Error Handling:** Gracefully handle network errors or API failures with user-friendly messages, retry options, and visual status indicators for message delivery states.
 - **Performance:**
   - Virtualize long message lists with libraries like `react-window`.
   - Debounce rapid input events if applicable.